betterscientificsoftware/bssw.io/Articles/Blog/2026-07-moab-visit.md

 The remaining issues impacting the MOAB/VisIt user experience involve bridging the MOAB and VisIt data models.
 MOAB Dense tags on 0D entities (nodes) are used to define *node-centered* (piecewise-linear interpolation) variables for VisIt.
 Dense tags on >0D entities are used to define *zone-centered* (piecewise-constant interpolation) variables.
-Length 1 tags define *scalar* variables whereas length 2 or 3 define *vector* variables and length >3 tags define array variables.
+Length 1 tags define *scalar* variables, whereas length 2 or 3 define *vector* variables and length >3 tags define array variables.
 Entity sets for materials and boundary conditions are handled as *enumerated* subsets in VisIt.
 With the exception of `PARALLEL_PARTITION`, sparse tags in MOAB are not yet supported in VisIt, but will likely involve creative uses of VisIt's enumerated subset functionality.

 MOAB users often wish to manipulate the mesh in terms of different primitive entity types (e.g. 0D nodes, 1D edges, 2D faces, and 3D volumes).
-To support this in VisIt, a database read option allows users to set which dimensionality entities they wish to have included when the mesh is read.
+To support this capability in VisIt, a database read option allows users to set which dimensionality entities they wish to have included when the mesh is read.
 When the same mesh is expressed with different types of entities, this can lead to additional challenges for users in selecting and combining plots in VisIt.

 <br>